Roma Street station construction update - April and May 2026

 Construction activities include day and night work:

-• Oversized deliveries to and from site and via the busway.
-Deliveries may occur at night and require
+- Oversized deliveries to and from site and via the busway.
+Deliveries may occur at night and require lane closures.

-• Heavy plant movement including use of cranes and oversized deliveries to site.
-Some short-term pedestrian stoppages, lane closures, footpath diversions may be required
+- Heavy plant movements including the use of cranes and oversized deliveries to site.
+Some short-term pedestrian stoppages, lane closures and footpath diversions may be required.

 Surrounding streets and footpaths